Paramdodal/Book-My-Show-Clone/README.md

 # 🎬 BookMyShow Clone

-A full-stack MERN web application that replicates the core features of BookMyShow, including movie listings, booking, and user authentication.
+A full-stack MERN web application that replicates the core features of BookMyShow, including movie listings, booking.

 ## 📚 Project Overview